-While in orbit around the Moon, the astronauts of Apollo 10 released a lunar module which descended to within 14 km (9 miles) of the lunar surface, before successfully returning to the Command Module.
-This test proved that humans were ready to attempt a safe landing on the Moon.
+While in orbit around the Moon, the astronauts of Apollo 10 released a lunar module which descended to within 14 km (9 miles) of the lunar surface, before returning to the Command Module.
+They successfully performed other tests in the lunar gravitational field, proving that humans were ready to attempt a safe landing on the Moon.
+Photographs were taken throughout the mission, including detailed surveys of the anticipated Apollo 11 touchdown location.

-Another task of Apollo 10 was to take close-up pictures of the anticipated landing site for Apollo 11.
-While in flight, it also made possible the first color television broadcast from space, allowing audiences back on Earth to see their planet as never before.
+While in flight, Apollo 10 also made possible the first color television broadcast from space, allowing audiences back on Earth to see their planet as never before.

 You might also be interested in: